China's new premier pledges reform, sees risks

 But beyond a specific pledge to cut administrative red tape on some 1,700 processes needing government approval by at least a third, Li's answers to the 11 pre-arranged questions he took from journalists offered no new policy initiatives.

-However, he said that planned reform of the controversial system of forced labour camps would come by the end of the year.
+However, he said that planned reform of the controversial system of forced labor camps would come by the end of the year.

 REFORM PLEDGES